wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 :math:`M_{\rm dust}`, is used to normalize the dust emission spectrum.
 This normalization can be a free parameter completely determined by far-IR photometry, or linked to the amount of dust attenuation via the assumption of energy balance.
-In theory, energy balance should always apply, as the energy attenuated should equal that emitted.
+In theory, energy balance should apply, as the energy attenuated should equal that emitted.
 However, because the former measurement is sight-line dependent, while the latter is generally isotropic, individual objects may appear to violate this